shyamrendra/KhmerOCR/README.md

 ## KhmerOCR

 A Fast Khmer Optical Character Recognition (Document only).
-The model was trained on 3M text lines with Khmer 800+ fonts.
+The model was trained on 3M text lines with over 800+ Khmer fonts.

 > ⚠️ NOTE: Only works with a single text line at the moment.
 Text detection will be added in the future.